xcore/sc_dsp_transforms/doc/fft.rst

 Sine arrays
 -----------

-The include file "sine.h" defines a set of arrays that are to be used with the FFT functions, called sine_8[], sine_16[], ..., sine_8192[].
+The include file "fft.h" defines a set of arrays that are to be used with the FFT functions, called sine_8[], sine_16[], ..., sine_8192[].
 Depending on the number of points, pick the appropriate array and pass it to fftForward and fftInverse as required.